Breaking Open the Word

 program characteristics

-• Hybrid endorsement program that can be completed in one year in a small cohort
+• Hybrid endorsement program completed in nine months in a small cohort

 • Formation in the Spiritual Exercises of St. Ignatius